The Law School Offers a Variety of Employment Opportunities for Students

 Law Academic Computer Lab

-Check with Jose Gonzalez in the Computer lab for employment opportunities.
+Check with Jose Gonzalez in the Computer Lab regarding employment opportunities.

 Fellowships in Public Service and Public Interest